Benchwise/benchwise/docs/docs/guides/metrics.md

 ## Overview

 Benchwise includes common evaluation metrics for assessing LLM outputs across different tasks.
+Each metric serves a specific purpose and is best suited for particular types of evaluations.

 ## Accuracy

+Measures exact string matching between predictions and references.

+**Best for:** Factual QA, classification tasks where exact answers matter.

 Exact match accuracy for classification and QA tasks: